 Parenting during stressful times can be overwhelming.
 You may feel like you’re in survival mode.
 But for parents of kids with extra needs, there are periods in which the entire family is simply in survival mode even when there isn’t a pandemic.
 Persistent worries about school, work, childcare, education, and health are just part of everyday life.
 But, in the end, life with a child with extra needs provides profoundly beautiful life experiences.
 These are positive lessons that can serve as reminders to other parents who may be struggling:

-With every new milestone or success, a deep feeling of appreciation surfaces which rivals any blue ribbon, gold medal, or towering trophy.
+With every new milestone or success, a deep feeling of appreciation surfaces that rivals any blue ribbon, gold medal, or towering trophy.
 Celebrate the many victories in your child’s life—big and small.

 When a child is struggling, being in the present moment is a powerful and intimate connection that is deeply bonding.
-Just cultivating the ability to breathe through it and disconnect from negative mind chatter is a life skill that is life changing.
+Just cultivating the ability to breathe through it and disconnect from negative mind chatter is a life-changing life skill.

 Every person is unique.
 Their brains are unique, and so are their bodies and souls.
 Having the opportunity to learn deep and unconditional acceptance of others is one of the most beautiful and lasting gifts of parenting a child with disabilities.
 And during scary times, it’s important that we can lean on each other and discover new levels of empathy.